WICG/display-locking/explainer.md

 We propose a new concept, display locking, to assist developers with alleviating jank caused by DOM updates.
 Using display locking, the developer will be able to lock an element and its subtree, preventing visual updates.
-Then, the developer will be able update the locked subtree’s DOM however it desires, without any rendering cost or jank -- updates that will be interleaved with other work such as running script or DOM updates outside of the locked subtree.
-The developer will then be able to unlock the element, causing the visual updates of the modified subtree to appear.
-Note that unlock would still be asynchronous, meaning that the request to unlock can take some time to process to allow for co-operative updates to complete.
+Then, the developer will be able construct the locked subtree’s DOM however it desires, and insert it into the DOM without any rendering cost or jank.
+After insertion, the element can be updated.
+These updates will be co-operative -- interleaved with other work such as running script or DOM updates outside of the locked subtree.
+The developer will then be able to commit the element's lock, causing the visual updates of the modified subtree to appear.
 In essence, display locking will make it possible to perform complicated DOM updates without causing the rest of the page to jank.
-However, it will also come at a small cost: DOM updates in a locked subtree will not be visually updated until the lock is committed, and input events targeted for the locked subtree will not be processed.

 In the rest of the document, we describe the display locking concept in detail.
 We will first examine some motivating examples which we commonly observe in rich